Lung Cancer Screening Saves Lives

 lung-cancer-screening-feature

-Yet compared to those more common exams, lung cancer screening has the greatest chance of saving a life.
+Yet compared to those more common exams, lung cancer screening has the greatest chance of saving a life, as it finds over half of lung cancer at an early stage when it is more treatable.

-• You're a current smoker or have quit within the last 15 years (If you're a current smoker, we can help you quit)
+• People who currently smoke or who formerly smoked and quit within the last 15 years (If you're currently smoking, we can help you quit.)

-• You have a "20 pack-year" history of smoking, calculated by multiplying the number of packs smoked per day times the number of years you've smoked.
-For example: One pack a day for 20 years or two packs a day for 10 years
+• People with a “20 pack-year” history of smoking, calculated by multiplying the number of packs smoked per day times the number of years you've smoked.
+For example: One pack a day for 20 years or two packs a day for 10 years.

-Yet many people who develop lung cancer don't fit the at-risk profile, like those who have never smoked.
-As many as 20% of U.S. patients who die from lung cancer have never smoked or used any form of tobacco, according to the American Cancer Society.
+But people with a smoking history aren’t the only ones at risk.
+As many as 20% of U.S. patients who die from lung cancer have never smoked or used any form of tobacco.

 Besides those who have a history of smoking, people may be at risk to lung cancer due to the following factors: